RG-10/DA-Portfolio-Projects/README.md

-# 🌱Data Analysis and Visualization Projects🌱
+# 🌱Data Analytics and Visualization Projects🌱

 This repository showcases various data analysis and visualization projects using different tools and platforms.